 The system allows the driver to choose between standard automatic and a sequential-shift manual mode where gear selections can be made by the driver.

-Featured in the Mazda6, MX-5 and RX-8, Active Adaptive Shift (AAS) control provides a heightened linear and lively driving feel.
+Featured in the Mazda6 and MX-5, Active Adaptive Shift (AAS) control provides a heightened linear and lively driving feel.
 The control system automatically selects gears not only in accordance with the upward or downward slope of the road via a slope-control function, but also in accordance with its evaluation of the road's twistiness and the driver's intentions.

-Also featured in the MX-5 and RX-8 is the Direct Activematic (DAM) function.
+Also featured in the MX-5 is the Direct Activematic (DAM) function.
 This allows drivers to shift down gears (using the steering wheel shift controls) even when in the standard automatic mode.